Boosting growth and cohesion in EU border regions

 The Communication is accompanied by a Staff Working Document which presents key concepts and the elaboration process, which started in 2015 with the "cross-border review" initiative.
 Furthermore, it provides additional information on the legal and administrative difficulties faced by EU border regions and their societal impact and underpins the actions proposed by the Commission in the Communication with further analysis and concrete examples.

 A launch event to mark the adoption of this Communication is taking place on 20-21 September in Brussels.
-Furthermore, three similar events will be organised outside Brussels between October 2017 and February 2018 in Merida (Spain), Copenhagen (Denmark) and Bratislava (Slovakia).
+Furthermore, three similar events will be organised outside Brussels between October 2017 and October 2018 in Merida (Spain), Copenhagen (Denmark), Bratislava (Slovakia) and Drama (Greece).

 - Case Study: Over the border for work, back in time for supper (Denmark-Sweden)